borjaayoub/w.allfit/VERCEL_DEPLOYMENT.md

 ---

+## Connecting to Railway Backend

+If you're deploying your backend on Railway (see `RAILWAY_DEPLOYMENT.md`):

+1. **Get your Railway backend URL:**
+   - Go to Railway dashboard → Your backend service → Settings → Networking
+   - Copy the generated domain (e.g., `https://your-backend.up.railway.app`)

+2. **Update Vercel environment variable:**
+   - Go to Vercel → Your project → Settings → Environment Variables
+   - Update `VITE_API_URL` with your Railway backend URL
+   - Redeploy your frontend

+3. **Configure CORS on Railway backend:**
+   - Add `FRONTEND_URL` environment variable in Railway
+   - Set it to your Vercel domain: `https://your-frontend.vercel.app`
+   - Update your backend CORS configuration (see `RAILWAY_DEPLOYMENT.md`)

 ## Next Steps

+- Deploy backend on Railway (see `RAILWAY_DEPLOYMENT.md`)
 - Set up environment variables for different environments (staging, production)
 - Configure preview deployments for pull requests
 - Set up analytics and monitoring